Data to Knowledge

 We are swimming in a vast ocean of ever-increasing amounts of data.
 90% of the world’s data was created over the past two years.
 Data is in systems, computers, spreadsheets, documents, databases, conversations, peoples’ heads, interactions, and all over the internet.
 Yet, data is pretty useless without context and purpose.
 To create value from data, you need to transform data into information and knowledge.

 Stage 1 to Stage 2 – Transform data into information

 A sorely ignored topic.
 Similar to the analogy that a person uses less than 10% of his brain, companies typically transform less than 10% of their data into information.
 When conducting analysis, I typically spend 20-30% of my time getting the right data, 40-60% of my time transforming data into information, and then 20-30% of my time “analyzing” the information and transforming it into knowledge.
 There are three major steps in transforming data into information:

 Step 1 – Properly clean the data

-The following are elements of data set that need to be cleaned up:
+The following are elements of a data set that need to be cleaned up:

-Any time you get a column of data that pertains to a category, such as states, country, segments, demographics, or any other categorical flag, you need to make sure that they are consistent.
+Any time you get a column of data that pertains to a category, such as states, country, segments, demographics, or any other categorical flags, you need to make sure they are consistent.
 For example, in a data set, California may be represented as CA, California, Ca, CAL, Calif., etc.